 When Richard Linklater first considered casting Ethan Hawke, he thought that the actor was too young for the part.
 Linklater saw Hawke at a play in New York City and reconsidered after talking to the actor.

 In the scene where Jesse complains about fortune tellers never telling the truth, he quotes almost exactly from a scene in the book "The Circus of Dr. Lao" by Charles G. Finney.
-In the book the magician Appollonius of Tyana tells a widow that her next day and the day after will be exactly the same as the day before, "a tedious collection of hours".
+In the book, the philosopher and theurgist Appollonius of Tyana tells a widow that her next day and the day after will be exactly the same as the day before, "a tedious collection of hours".
 (Page 81, Grey Walls Press edition)

 Before Sunrise (1995) only grossed $5 million domestically which is extremely low.
 However, adjusted for inflation, it becomes the highest-grossing film of the Before trilogy at $10.5 million.
 While the films were not in high demand at the box office, Linklater, Hawke and Delpy all wanted to make a sequel and did so with Before Sunset (2004)

 Richard Linklater is a fan of American singer Kath Bloom, so he used one of her songs, "Come Here" in Before Sunrise (1995).
 This is the record Jesse and Celine are listening to in the booth.
 The attention Bloom received from the movie inspired her to release new albums, including 1999's "Come Here: The Florida Years".

 At the end of the film it is revealed that Jesse and Celine met on June 16th.
 This is the same date as in James Joyce's "Ulysses," which follows Leopold Bloom around Dublin for one day.
 June 16th is celebrated as "Bloomsday."